googleapis/google-cloud-ruby/google-cloud-os_config/README.md

-# Ruby Client for the Cloud OS Config API
+# Ruby Client for the OS Config API

-API Client library for the Cloud OS Config API

-Cloud OS Config provides OS management tools that can be used for patch management, patch compliance, and configuration management on VM instances.
+OS management tools that can be used for patch management, patch compliance, and configuration management on VM instances.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-os_config-v*`.